wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/remote.rst

 ``deny-ips``
 ------------

-List of IP addresses that are not allowed to send syslog messages to the server (one per element).
+List of IP addresses that are not allowed to send syslog messages to the server (one per line).

 .. topic:: Default value